studio-b12/goat/docs/book/src/explanations/lifecycle.md

 In this document, you will learn the basics on how excatly batches and requests are executed and when which section of a batch or test is evaluated.

+## Sections

+First of all, a batch consists of four logical sections.

+- **`Default`**: Contains default request parameters which are passed on to each executed reqeust in the batch.
+This is the only section which does not actually execute actions and supports partial request fields.

+- **`Setup`**: Contains actions which should be executed before the actual test steps are ran.

+- **`Tests`**: The actual test actions.

+- **`Teardown`**: Steps ran after the test executions to clean up stuff form the `Setup` and `Test` sections.

 ## Batch Lifecycle

 Below, you can find a simplified scematic of how a single test batch is executed.